Forget about the "Aha!" moment

 Let’s take a closer look at each step.

-Welcoming step is where the user meets us for the very first time.
-It can be our website or a landing page.
-It’s the step where we make a promise to improve users life in a particular way.
-And if he/she is curious enough, trusts us enough, or maybe feels some sort of connection or respect (depending on product), he/she will sign up to continue exploring our product or service.
+Preparing step is where the potential customer discover and learn about our product before signing up.
+It can be our website or a landing page, ads, social and blog posts, chat with sales rep, or things that he/she heard about the product from other people (including existing or ex. customers).
+It’s the step where we make a promise to improve users life in a particular way, set up expectations and defining communication style.
+If he/she is curious enough, trusts us enough, or maybe feels some sort of connection or respect (depending on product), he/she will sign up to continue exploring our product or service.

 So, the goal of this step is to make prospect users understand what we promise to do for them and make them feel that they can trust us, that we can potentially deliver on this promise and improve their lives in a particular way, and the whole process won’t be hard and stressful.